Architecture

 across narrow seams.

-This page covers the code organization end-to-end: monorepo layout, the three-context split, Clean Architecture layers within each context, framework-layer composition, storage and isolation, and the request/scan data flow.
+This page covers the code organization end-to-end: monorepo layout, the three-context split, Clean Architecture layers within each context, framework-layer composition, storage and isolation, and the request/decision data flow.

 Monorepo layout